 Of course, in agility, delivering value to customers is one of the main drivers, so many applicants scored "good" or "very good".
 Nevertheless, of course, our reviewers still saw potential improvements in quite a few cases.
 A few applicants had a bad customer experience or score as the primary reason for starting the business agility journey, and these applicants have shown impressive turnarounds.
-Embedding the voice of the customer deeply into the business is still a challenge for some organisations.

 Last year, some of the applications did not really address the external customer.
 Since we changed the model and the explanations, we found this not only improved our framework, but also the applications in this area.
 We are learning and improving constantly based on feedback.
 This is one of the important areas.
 Some organisations showed they are really striving for "becoming obsessed with the customer and providing value".
-For some, the somewhat lower ambition of "listening to the customer and improving" is their target.
+For some, the slightly lower ambition of "listening to the customer and improving" is their target.
 Since we are not the applicant organisation, we cannot comment on what fits best in their situation.